o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/elements.md

 ---
-description: ' Use the UI Editor in Amazon Lumberyard to manage UI elements like strings, text input fields, images, buttons or containers. '
+description: ' Use the UI Editor in Open 3D Engine to manage UI elements like strings, text input fields, images, buttons or containers. '
 title: UI Elements
 ---